 - Deeper staff engagement and satisfaction

-- Momentum resulting from every part of the organisation creating and investing in business objectives and working together to achieve them.
+- Momentum results from every part of the organization creating and investing in business objectives and working together to achieve them.

 How did RAPID RTC do it?

 Get an inside look at how RAPID RTC approached its SAFe journey alongside AgileSparks.
-Learn how it put Agile to the test before committing to it, what went into orchestrating the foundational event that launched the transition, and how teams along with the whole organisation reorganised to become more agile.
+Learn how it put Agile to the test before committing to it, what went into orchestrating the foundational event that launched the transition, and how teams along with the whole organization reorganized to become more agile.